 DO make a friend, develop a rapport, and create a relationship.

 It just takes a little insight, common courtesy, and respect to stay one step ahead of your competition and avoid being eaten alive by a bear market.
-It’s just not that hard to be smarter than the average bear.
+It’s just not that hard to be smarter than the average bear, if you have the proper service department training.